This privacy notice sets out how New Schools Network (NSN) uses and protects information that you provide when you use this website.

 NSN is committed to ensuring that your privacy is protected.
 Should we ask you to provide certain information by which you can be identified when using this website, such as your contact details, then you can be assured that it will only be used in accordance with this privacy notice.

 NSN may change this policy from time to time by updating this page.
-This policy is effective from May 2018.
+This notice was last updated in July 2021.

 What we collect